AlgebraicJulia/Catlab.jl/docs/src/index.md

 # Catlab.jl Documentation

-Catlab.jl is an experimental framework for applied category theory, written in [Julia](https://julialang.org).
-It provides a programming library and interactive interface for applications of category theory to the sciences and engineering fields.
-It emphasizes monoidal categories due to their wide applicability but can support any categorical doctrine that is formalizable as a generalized algebraic theory.
+Catlab.jl is a framework for applied and computational category theory, written in the [Julia](https://julialang.org) language.
+Catlab provides a programming library and interactive interface for applications of category theory to scientific and engineering fields.
+It emphasizes monoidal categories due to their wide applicability but can support any categorical structure that is formalizable as a generalized algebraic theory.

 ## What is Catlab?